sylvas-j/ecfr-project/staticfiles/js/amcharts/plugins/export/README.md

 We explained how you can define custom functions to be executed on click on export menu items.

-Those functions can tap into plugin's method to augment it with some custom functionality.
+Those functions can tap into plugin's methods to augment it with some custom functionality.

 Here's an example: